 While low-flow complaints were abundant when they first started to become widely used, most brands now make great models that lack nothing regarding pressure.
 Specially designed fittings can make all of the difference.
 Be sure to read the details—and, of course, the reviews to find one that will meet your needs.

 Automatic Shut-Off Nozzles

 An automatic shutoff nozzle rests between the pipe and the showerhead.
-To operate it, you just turn the mechanism with your thumb.
+To operate it, simply turn the valve with your thumb.
 You would do this after wetting your hair.
 The water would be off while you do the shampooing and soap your body.
 You would then flip the switch back when you are ready to rinse.
-The temperature of the water would be the same once the switch is flipped back on.
+The temperature of the water is the same once the switch is flipped back on.
 You can also screw one of these devices onto your outside water tap for your garden hose.

 Shower timers use smart technology to measure the amount of water that each person uses in the shower.
 The device then warns you if you are taking too long in the shower.
 These devices can be easily installed onto the shower's pipe.